darkochovski/darko_kochovski_assignment/README.md

 ### Running the Tests
 1. Navigate to the `tests` directory containing Playwright test scripts.
-2. Run the Playwright tests using the command-line (npx playwright test) or your preferred test runner.
+2. Run the Playwright tests using the command line (npx playwright test) or your preferred test runner.

+### CI Pipeline
+1. Navigate to Actions from the navigation bar.
+2. A new run is available after a new commit.
+3. You can view the results by clicking on the last commit, clicking on test, expand Run Playwright tests.